zhan-huang/js-solr-highlighter/README.md

 var highlightedContent = highlightByQuery(query, content)
 // 'Platelet Volume Is Reduced In Metastasing Breast <span id="highlight-0" class="extra-bold">Cancer</span>: <span id="highlight-1" class="extra-bold">Blood</span> Profiles Reveal Significant Shifts.'
 ```
 ### With the validFields options that specify the fields valid in the query syntax.
-If not specified, all like X:X will be valid fields
+If not specified, all like x:x will be valid fields
 ```javascript
 var query = 'TITLE:blood AND CONTENT:cell'
 var content = 'A molecular map of lymph node blood vascular endothelium at single cell resolution'